parthmern/OPS102-Operating-System/README.md

 - **The Post-Unix World** = In today's computing, while Unix's trademark has lost significance, numerous operating systems are Unix-like, yet few have undergone official conformance testing.

 ## ssh
-- SSH stands for Secure Shell.
+- SSH stands for *Secure Shell*.
 It's a network protocol that allows you to securely connect to another computer over an unsecured network, such as the internet.
 - Imagine you have two computers, a local one (your computer) and a remote one (a server, for example).
-SSH lets you log into the remote computer and control it as if you were sitting right in front of it.
+SSH lets you *log into the remote computer and control it* as if you were sitting right in front of it.
-- It encrypts the data being transmitted, so even if someone intercepts it, they can't understand what's being sent.
+- It *encrypts* the data being transmitted, so even if someone intercepts it, they can't understand what's being sent.
 This makes SSH a safe way to communicate and work on remote computers without worrying about unauthorized access or data interception.
 - softwares that support ssh protocol - OpenSSH, PuTTY, WinSCP, FileZilla

 <br/>